ScottishCovidResponse/Covid_Simulation_Model/RunningOnDiRAC.md

 (Or use `git pull` instead of `clone` if you have already cloned the repository.)

+Set `"outputDirectory": ""` in your model parameters file, so that extra output directories are not created and the script to combine outputs works.

 Then have a look at the "TODO"s in the example `slurm_submit` file, which can be run with the command:

     sbatch slurm_submit